Any changes that create new intersections between microbes and people pave the way

-Human travel and commerce have brought other risks.
-Almost 2 million passengers, each a potential carrier of infection, travel daily by aircraft to international destinations.
+Human travel and commerce have introduced other risks.
+About 2.4 million passengers, each a potential carrier of infection, travel daily by aircraft to international destinations.
 International commerce, especially in foodstuffs, adds to the global traffic of disease-causing microbes.
-Because the transit times of people and goods are often shorter than the incubation periods of infection, carriers of disease can arrive at their destination before the infection they harbor is detectable.
-International trade and travel are associated with the emergence of such infectious agents as the SARS
+Because the transit times of people and goods are often shorter than the incubation periods of infection, carriers of a disease can arrive at their destination before the infection they harbor is detectable.
+International trade and travel are associated with the spread of such infectious agents as HIV, severe acute respiratory syndrome (SARS

-Changes in human demographics and behavior are linked with the emergence of infections such as AIDS
+Changes in human demographics and behavior are also linked with the emergence and spread of infections such as HIV

 and hepatitis C

 , which are transmitted through sexual activity and intravenous

 drug use.
 More broad-scale changes that raise the risk of infectious disease include the breakdown of public health systems, poverty, war, and famine.
 Because 60 percent of infectious diseases are of zoonotic origin, concepts such as “One Health,” which link human, animal, and wildlife health issues, are becoming more important.
 This approach helps to improve surveillance across species and to identify viruses that spill over to humans more quickly than they had previously.
 One example of these human–animal interactions is intensive farming practices, which resulted in closer human contact with animals.
 This, in turn, led to the emergence of variant Creutzfeldt-Jakob disease